felipealbrecht/DeepBlue-Manual/02-data-types/02-07-example-experiment-bio-source.md

-### Example: Obtaining all experiments from from a Bio Source
+### Example: Obtaining all experiments from a Bio Source

 The following code is an example of how to select all samples from the tissue colon: